bartoszmodelski/optimistic_mutex/README.md

 ```

 I suspect that we start seeing that spinlocks cannot wake each other up.
 All of
-the non-naive spinlocks are fair, and if a domain is in line and suspended,
+the non-naive spinlocks are fair, and if a domain in line is suspended, everyone
-everyone waits.
-Thus, despite massive contention, `Naive_spinlock` is the one
+waits while scheduler rolls the dice.
+Thus, despite massive contention,
-that fares to `Stdlib.Mutex`.
+`Naive_spinlock` is the one that fares to `Stdlib.Mutex`.

+Suspend/resume mechanism would help both approaches: the fair implementation may
+force wake the domain in line, while naive may put some to sleep to manage
+contention better.

 ## Heavily overcommited workload